 The VHFA Board of Commissioners will vote on approving Housing Credits for specific proposals.
-In general, Staff will notify developers of the timing of this expected meeting and timing of an application deadline in the months prior to the meeting.
+In general, Staff will notify developers of the timing of this expected meeting.
 Staff may, at its discretion, choose to have another subsequent allocation meeting at any time if VHFA receives an application from a project for the Delayed Project Set-Aside.